advance100/doc_webpack/list-of-plugins.md

 new webpack.optimize.UglifyJsPlugin([options])
 ```

 Minimize all JavaScript output of chunks.
 Loaders are switched into minimizing mode.
-You can pass an object containing UglifyJs options.
+You can pass an object containing [UglifyJS options](https://github.com/mishoo/UglifyJS2#usage).

 ``` javascript
 new webpack.optimize.UglifyJsPlugin({